Bhagavad Gita Chapter 6 Verse 13 Meaning

 What is the main idea of Bhagavad Gita 6.13?

 Let him firmly hold his body, head, and neck erect and still, gazing at the tip of his nose without looking around.
-This verse emphasizes meditation with clarity and purpose.
+Situated within the chapter on The Yoga of Meditation, this verse contributes to the Gita's exploration of inner stillness and its relationship to meditation.
+The connection between...

 How can I apply Bhagavad Gita 6.13 in daily life?